Some time ago I wrote a preview of my treatise on reasons for two party dominance of American

 such as Reason and Liberty would be begging to publish it.

 Nope.
-I never got there.
-Not even close.
+I didn't even come close.

 What I ended up